awsdocs/aws-greengrass-developer-guide/doc_source/run-gg-in-docker-container.md

 AWS IoT Greengrass can be configured to run in a [Docker](https://www.docker.com/) container\.

 **Note**
-Local resource access and local machine learning models can't be used in a Docker container\.
+Connectors, local device and volume resources, and local machine learning model resources can't be used in a Docker container\.
 These features aren't supported when the Lambda runtime environment for the Greengrass group is set to [**No container**](lambda-group-config.md#no-container-mode), which is required to run AWS IoT Greengrass in a Docker container\.

-You can download a Dockerfile [through Amazon CloudFront](what-is-gg.md#gg-docker-download) that has the AWS IoT Greengrass core software and dependencies installed\.
+You can download a Dockerfile [through Amazon CloudFront](what-is-gg.md#gg-docker-download) that has the AWS IoT Greengrass Core software and dependencies installed\.
 To modify the Docker image to run on different platform architectures or reduce the size of the Docker image, see the `README` file in the Docker package download\.

-To help you get started quickly and experiment with AWS IoT Greengrass, AWS also provides a prebuilt Docker image that has the core software and dependencies installed\.
+To help you get started quickly and experiment with AWS IoT Greengrass, AWS also provides a prebuilt Docker image that has the AWS IoT Greengrass Core software and dependencies installed\.
 You can download the prebuilt image from [Docker Hub](https://hub.docker.com/r/amazon/aws-iot-greengrass) or [Amazon Elastic Container Registry](https://docs.aws.amazon.com/AmazonECR/latest/userguide/what-is-ecr.html) \(Amazon ECR\) and run it on Windows, macOS, and Linux \(x86\_64\) platforms\.
 This topic describes how to download the image from Amazon ECR\.
 It contains the following steps:

 1. [Get the AWS IoT Greengrass Container Image from Amazon ECR](#docker-pull-image)